Face Anything: 4D Face Reconstruction from Any Image Sequence: Additional Results

 \textbf{Additional full pipeline results.} \cref{fig:additional_examples_teaser} presents further examples of our full pipeline, including the input images, reconstructed geometry, dense correspondences, and canonical point clouds.
 The predicted correspondences align well across views, highlighting the ability of our method to establish dense facial correspondences while simultaneously reconstructing temporally consistent geometry.

+\textbf{In-the-wild generalization.} To address the domain gap from NeRSemble~\cite{kirschstein2023nersemble} captures, \cref{fig:in_the_wild} shows in-the-wild results on CelebV-HQ~\cite{zhu2022celebvhq}, CelebV-Text~\cite{yu2023celebv}, and Hallo3~\cite{cui2025hallo3} across challenging scenarios, including extreme lighting and out-of-distribution identities, with colorful tracks including the mouth interior, although per-teeth and tongue tracking remains unresolved.
+Our model produces stable predictions despite training on studio data, which we attribute to the DA3~\cite{lin2025da3} prior and DAViD~\cite{saleh2025david} pretraining that expose the backbone to diverse in-the-wild imagery and enable our canonical head to generalize beyond NeRSemble.

+\textbf{Comparison with 3DGS head avatars.} We compare 2D tracking accuracy against 3DGS-based dynamic head avatar methods~\cite{qian2024gaussianavatars,wang20253d} on NeRSemble~\cite{kirschstein2023nersemble} in \cref{tab:gaussian_avatar_comparison}.
+For the baselines, tracks are derived from the optimized Gaussian deformations.
+Our method outperforms these optimization-based baselines while requiring no per-sequence optimization, demonstrating the robustness and efficiency of canonical-space tracking compared to deformation-based tracking.

-\textbf{Failure case.} We also highlight a representative failure case in \cref{fig:additional_examples_failure}.
-While the predicted correspondences remain accurate on the facial region, the method incorrectly matches the microphone visible in the scene.
-Since the microphone is not part of the facial surface, this leads to erroneous correspondences, illustrating a limitation of the approach when non-face objects appear in the image.
+\textbf{Failure cases.} We highlight representative failure cases in \cref{fig:additional_examples_failure,fig:failure_cases}.
+In \cref{fig:additional_examples_failure}, the predicted correspondences remain accurate on the facial region, but the method incorrectly matches the microphone visible in the scene.
+Since the microphone is not part of the facial surface, this leads to erroneous correspondences when non-face objects appear close to the face.
+In \cref{fig:failure_cases}, we show additional failure modes under extreme hair motion and heavy occlusion, where the canonical predictions become unstable.